BenCinn/BenCinn.github.io/README.md

 ## Tasks
 - [x] Make it work
-- [ ] Make elements in blog/ clickable
 - [ ] Make "new" actually new (check if date is more than one month)
+- [x] Make elements in blog/ clickable
+- [ ] Make it fully replicate the old website
+- [ ] Add an actual blog

 ## Thanks for
 - [Example card components](https://v1.tailwindcss.com/components/cards)